kamos69/scripts/README.md

-# Scripts for use on Quickbox Server
+# Scripts for use on Media Server
 Scripts for managing my Ubuntu / Rclone / Plex Server.

 ### Preqreuisites